-10 Pop Culture Staples That'll Make You Want to Save the Earth
+10 pop culture staples that'll make you want to save the Earth

-Entertainment to Save the Planet
+Entertainment to save the planet

-In 2006, we got a wake-up call in the form of the documentary An Inconvenient Truth, which chronicled Al Gore’s campaign to raise awareness of climate change.
-Now the former Vice President (and onetime presidential candidate) is back with An Inconvenient Sequel: Truth to Power, in limited cities this weekend and nationwide Aug.
-4. In honor of the pair of powerful global warming docs, we’ve rounded up 10 different pieces of pop culture that advocate sustainability and otherwise celebrate the environmental cause.
-Check them out ahead.
+Earth Day comes every April 22, but being kind to the environment is a good look throughout the year.
+In honor of the annual reminder to love our planet, we've rounded up 10 different pieces of pop culture that advocate sustainability and otherwise celebrate the environmental cause.
+So check them out, hug a tree, and get inspired to save the Earth!

 An Inconvenient Truth (2006) and An Inconvenient Sequel (2017)

 Al Gore’s career has had a truly unique trajectory: He went from a successful politician to a failed presidential candidate to an environmental activist to a bona fide Hollywood hero, the latter of which he became with the 2006 release of the blockbuster documentary An Inconvenient Truth.
 Gore wrote and starred in the powerful film, which won an Oscar for Best Documentary Feature in 2006, and significantly raised awareness of global warming and reinvigorated the environmental movement.
-Now, 11 years later, Gore is back with the follow-up An Inconvenient Sequel: Truth to Power, as a not-so-gentle reminder that we are still destroying the planet, and that is the truth — however inconvenient it may be.
+Eleven years later, Gore returned with the follow-up An Inconvenient Sequel: Truth to Power, as a not-so-gentle reminder that we are still destroying the planet, and that is the truth — however inconvenient it may be.

 Ferngully: The Last Rainforest (1992)

-Few animated villains are quite so terrifying as the evil pollutant spirit Hexxus, who threatens the beautiful, fairy-inhabited rainforest called FernGully.
+Few animated villains are quite so terrifying as the evil pollutant spirit Hexxus, who threatens the beautiful, fairy-inhabited rainforest of Ferngully.
 When fairy Crysta accidentally shrinks human lumberjack Zak down to her size, they become fast friends, but as his employers begin to cut down the rainforest, their interference with the natural environment enables Hexxus to break free of the fairy magic that had restrained him and regain his destructive power.
 Robin Williams and Christian Slater both have voice roles in the environmental fantasy, and Tim Curry plays the monstrous Hexxus.
-Watch it here.

 Planet Earth (2006)

 Each episode of the BBC’s acclaimed nature docu-series Planet Earth examines a different one of Earth’s biomes or habitats.
 It took five years to produce and was, at the time of its production, the most expensive nature documentary series ever made.
 The heavily researched series, in addition to being enormously informative about the Earth and the species that live on it, is also so breathtakingly beautiful that only the most hardened viewer wouldn’t be moved to save the planet it depicts.
-Watch it here.

 The Lorax (1971)

-The Lorax, one of Dr. Seuss’ most beloved made-up creatures, is a true hero for our time.
+The Lorax's title character, one of Dr. Seuss’ most beloved made-up creatures, is a true hero for our time.
 A spokes-animal for the trees, he tries to convince the greedy Once-ler to stop cutting down trees to make products for a profit (the manufacture of which also pollutes the air and forces animals to leave their habitats).
 The Once-ler doesn’t listen, but comes to understand, years later, what the Lorax was trying to teach him: “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.”
-Buy it here.

 Leo’s Oscar win